top of page

 Why Some Candles Need CLP Labels (and Some Don’t)

 Not every candle or wax melt needs a CLP label.
-It depends on the concentration of fragrance oil or essential oil oils used and the specific chemicals within it.
-However, at Candle Collective UK, I include CLP labels on all my fragranced products, because I believe in full transparency and customer care.
+It depends on the concentration of fragrance oil or essential oils used and the specific chemicals within it.
+However, at Candle Collective UK, I include CLP labels on all my fragranced products because I believe in full transparency and customer care.
+Even our most delicate blends, like Champagne & Strawberries or Fluffy Towels, are labelled in accordance with the UK CLP regulations.

 Is CLP a Sign of a Trusted Candle Brand?